kodejuice/localGoogoo/README.md

 ## What is it

-localGoogoo is a minimalistic search engine that saves you the stress of manually going through your offline websites looking for information.
+localGoogoo is a minimal search engine that saves you the stress of manually going through your offline websites looking for information.

 With localGoogoo you just crawl/index these offline websites and just with a single search query you get the information you need.